wjtje/Trackless/README.md

 ### Should I even use this project?

 The short anwser is no, and the longer anwser is still no.

-## Npm commands

- - `dev` Compile the code and run it.
-Refresh if a file changes.
- - `build` Compile the code without sourcemap.
- - `start` Run the code in the build folder.
- - `test` Test your code for any error's and try's to compile it.

 ## LICENSE